emscripten-core/emscripten/site/source/docs/porting/pthreads.rst

 By default, support for pthreads is not enabled.
 To enable code generation for pthreads, the following command line flags exist:

 - Pass the compiler flag ``-pthread`` when compiling any .c/.cpp files, AND when linking to generate the final output .js file.
-- Optionally, pass the linker flag ``-s PTHREAD_POOL_SIZE=<integer>`` to specify a predefined pool of web workers to populate at page preRun time before application main() is called.
-This is important because if the workers do not already exist then we may need to wait for the next browser event iteration for certain things, see below.
+- Optionally, pass the linker flag ``-s PTHREAD_POOL_SIZE=<expression>`` to specify a predefined pool of web workers to populate at page ``preRun`` time before application ``main()`` is called.
+This is important because if the workers do not already exist then we may need to wait for the next browser event iteration for certain things, see below. ``<expression>`` can be any valid JavaScript expression, including integers like ``8`` for a fixed number of threads or, say, ``navigator.hardwareConcurrency`` to create as many threads as there are CPU cores.

 There should be no other changes required.
 In C/C++ code, the preprocessor check ``#ifdef __EMSCRIPTEN_PTHREADS__`` can be used to detect whether Emscripten is currently targeting pthreads.